 When using OAuth/OIDC, there are multiple kinds of tokens: Access Tokens, Id Tokens and Refresh Tokens.
 The Login API can also generate a JWT.

 These tokens can be consumed by APIs or other systems to verify that the holder of the token has been authorized by FusionAuth.
-Learn more about JWTs.
+Learn more about JWTs or decode a JWT.

 Whether you use the Login API, identity federation, or an OAuth grant, you can use additional FusionAuth APIs in your application.

-These allow your application to access and modify data not available from OIDC/OAuth/SAML or a federated identity.
+These allow your application to access and modify data and entities beyond that available from OIDC/OAuth/SAML or a federated identity.

-Common tasks such as registering a user to an application, removing them from a group, capturing a consent, or capturing custom data all are possible via custom APIs.
+Common tasks such as registering a user to an application, removing them from a group, capturing a consent, or capturing custom data are accomplished with these APIs.
 APIs can also be used to manage entities other than users, such as applications, tenants or Identity Providers.

 The upside of using these is the ability to leverage the FusionAuth data model and functionality.
 The downside is that your application is coupled to FusionAuth.